What Is Kickboxing?

 Quick Wraps: Wrap around the wrist to provide ultimate stability and protection

-To practice your kicks and hits, you may want to buy an at-home punching bag.
+To practice your kicks and hits, you'll want to buy an at-home punching bag.
 With an at-home bag, you can train daily even without a partner.
 Here are a few options for punching bags:

-Hanging Bag: Comes in two shapes - Hanging and Banana:
+Hanging Punching Bag comes in two shapes - Hanging and Banana:

 Hanging Bags: Require installment, benefits footwork